 Scientists have made an important discovery, and not really a scientific one.
 They've learned they can raise money for their research simply by going on the Internet and asking people for support.
 We heard yesterday how that worked for one researcher.
 Still, scientists have no idea why this approach is working or how much money they can raise this way.
 Here's NPR's Joe Palca with the next installment of his project Joe's Big Idea.

 JOE PALCA, BYLINE: If there's one thing I've learned as a science correspondent, it's that when scientists are mystified by a phenomenon, they investigate.

-ETHAN PEARLSTEIN: Have you ever given to a crowdfunding project before?
+ETHAN PERLSTEIN: Have you ever given to a crowdfunding project before?

-ETHAN PERLSTEIN: Had you been kind of looking to fund something like this or was it completely from left field, (unintelligible) sounds cool?
+PERLSTEIN: Had you been kind of looking to fund something like this or was it completely from left field, he blogged about it, and you were just like, this sounds cool?

 PALCA: Not terribly helpful.
-Pearlstein raised the money so he could continue his research on how drugs affect the brain.
-What supporter Mitchell Scott Lampert likes about Pearlstein's plans is that there are no guarantees about what he'll find.
+Perlstein raised the money so he could continue his research on how drugs affect the brain.
+What supporter Mitchell Scott Lampert likes about Perlstein's plans is that there's no guarantees about what he'll find.

 MITCHELL SCOTT LAMPERT: I think the nice thing about discovery is that it's hard for it to go wrong, unless the folks working behind it are incompetent, which I doubt.
 They're going to discover something.